TheColorPlum/IBOB/docs/deployment.md

 - `DEBUG_FLAG`: A boolean indicating whether or not to enable debugging logs.

+### User-server

+The environment variables for the user-server are processed in `lib/constants.js`.
+This file is imported by all other files that use these shared constants.

+Main variable:

+- `PROJECT_MODE`: "development" or "production".
+Indicates to the server whether we're in production or not, and thus which values to use for the rest of the constants.

+Variables for the server:

+- `PORT`: The port number that the server runs on.

+Constant URLs:

+- `BLOCKSTACK_BASE_URL`: The base URL for the Blockstack API.
+- `DIRECTORY_BASE_URL`: The base URL for the directory when deployed.
+- `SERVER_BASE_URL`: The base URL for this user-server.

+Constants for the database:

+- `CLEARDB_DATABASE_URL`: In production, the user-servers use ClearDB as the host for the MySQL database.
+This is the URL of the ClearDB database to connect to.

+Misc:

+- `BLOCKSTACK_ZONEFILE_REGEX`: A regular expression that represents the format of Blockstack zonefile URLs.
+- `DEBUG_FLAG`: "true" or "false".
+Indicates whether to print debug logs from the code.

 ## Admin scripts

 This isn't directly related to deployment itself, but this is useful for testing the deployed instances.